 And use half inch solid rod so that it can adequately carry the weight of your gate ramp.

 This trailer gate hinge idea is not the ideal mechanism as the weight support is all at the side.
-But if the machinery you’re rolling up the ramp isn’t too heavy you should be fine.
+But when the machinery you’re rolling up the ramp isn’t too heavy you should be fine.

 Otherwise take a look for suitable specialist trailer hinges that would work for your weight of ramp and your trailer.

 TIP 10.
-Using Sheet Metal Flooring for your Ramp
+Using Sheet Metal Flooring For Your Ramp

-Sheet metal is a potentially slippery surface material for your trailer ramp floor but if you do decide to go with sheet metal you can choose 14, 12 or 10 gauge sheet metal depending on how firm you want the flooring to be.
+Sheet metal is a potentially slippery surface material for your trailer ramp floor but when you do decide to go with sheet metal you can choose 14, 12 or 10 gauge sheet metal depending on how firm you want the flooring to be.

 Weld the floor to the frame securely around the sides both on the top and to the under side of the frame.